Flint Hill School: 20th century

+21st century

 In 2010, Flint Hill introduced the 1:1 technology program, providing all students with Apple Inc. computers and tablets.
 In 2011, it was named an "Apple Virginia Site School".
 In 2013 and 2015, it was recognized as an "Apple Distinguished School", an award Apple gives to schools that "demonstrate Apple's vision for learning with technology".

 In 2019, Flint Hill began fundraising for a middle school facility designed to educate 7th and 8th grade students.
 The new Peterson Middle School opened for the 2020-2021 school year.

 In June 2022, Headmaster John Thomas retired after 17 years of service to the school.
 Patrick McHonett succeeded Thomas as Head of School for the 2022-2023 school year.

 As of 2022, Flint Hill has three campuses with more than 1,000 students and 237 teachers.

 Extracurricular activities

 The Upper School has three continually published, on-campus student publications: The Flint Hill View (news, arts, sports, opinion, and editorial newspaper), The Rough Draft (literary and arts magazine), and The Iditarod (yearbook, formerly entitled The Talon).
 Both middle and upper school students can take part in class government through the Student Council Association.